mia-platform/documentation/docs/console/project-configuration/project-settings.md

 The above information can be edited by clicking on the "Edit" button, which will open a modal very similar to that seen for Project information.
 Upon clicking "Save changes", the information will be updated.

-### Image pull secrets
+### Image pull Secrets

 ![image pull secrets](./img/settings-image-pull-secrets.png)

 :::note

-An imagePullSecret is a Kubernetes entity used to authenticate and authorize access to private container image registries.
+An image pull Secret is a Kubernetes entity used to authenticate and authorize access to private container image registries.

+The console will insert them in the [`imagePullSecrets` field](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) of the deployed Pods.

 :::

-This card shows the user, in the form of a table, the list of names that will be used in deployment and cronjob files for pulling Docker images.
-The user has the option of adding new names through the "Add image pull secret" button, which will open a simple modal asking for the secret name.
-Similarly, a secret can be edited and deleted using the appropriate icons at the respective row in the table.
+This card shows a table with the list of the image pull secret names that will be used in deployment and cronjob files for pulling Docker images.

+The user has the possibility of adding new image pull Secret names through the "Add image pull Secret" button, which will open a simple modal asking for the Secret name.
+Image pull Secrets can be edited and deleted using the appropriate icons at the right hand side of the respective row.

 ### Deployment options